-The sound of the bell ringing next to the red kettle outside the grocery store brings back childhood memories.
-Each year my mom would give me a bit of change to drop into the kettle.
-For me the holiday season isn’t just about family and kids circling toys in the store ads, it’s also a time to give back.
-This year, along with our usual Operation Christmas Child boxes, the kids and I have decided to give back to those that keep our community safe.
+Each year the sound of the bell ringing by the red kettle at the grocery store brings back childhood memories.
+Each year my mom would give me a bit of change to drop into the Salvation Army kettle.

 - Fill sandwich bags with 8-10 pieces of candy.
 We tried to include a variety: several different mini candy bars, Twizzlers, and a lollipop.